kartoza/sawps/docs/src/user/manual/help-contact.md

 ## Contact Page

-The Contact Page serves as a means for the users to get in touch with different organisations or platforms.
+The Contact Page serves as a means for users to get in touch with different organisations or platforms.
 Users can use this page to send messages, inquiries, or feedback.
 This documentation provides an overview of the fields and features available on the Contact Page.

 ### Contact Form

 The Contact Page features a user-friendly contact form where users can provide their information and message.
-Here are the key components of the contact form:
+The key components of the contact form are:

 ![Contact us](./img/help-contact-3.png)